 However, we’re updating the site on a frequent basis to add events, photos, news stories, neighbourhood watch articles and plenty more.
 Hopefully, this will give both the present and the future residents a concise and accurate history of all that has gone before and a little of what’s to come.

 Please, if you think something is wrong do let us know and if you’d like to contribute with photographs, snippets of information or articles of interest, we’d love to hear from you.

-The Residents’ Area is password protected so you’ll need to register and login using your user ID and password.
+The Residents’ Area is password protected so you’ll need to register first and then login using your user ID and password provided.

 Originally owned by the Davenports of Bramhall Hall, the area known as Davenport Park was sold by John Davenport to John Simpson, of Stockport, in 1877.

 John Davenport had shrewdly arranged for the L&NW Railway Company to build Davenport Station as a quid pro quo for the railway crossing his land and this probably helped him to get a good price for the Park.

 Davenport Park itself was originally designated a conservation area in 1979.
 The boundaries of the Davenport Park Conservation Area were then extended in 2005 to include properties outside the confines of the Park.

 A simple list of links that we’ve accumulated over the last few years that we think might be of some help.